-OMAHA (DTN) -- Mild temperatures with periods of showers to benefit Midwest crops, and developing rainfall in central Brazil, are the key weather items for the commodity trade's attention Wednesday.
+OMAHA (DTN) -- A cool Midwest trend, and favorable conditions in the Black Sea region, are the key weather items for the commodity trade's attention Tuesday.

 Bryce Anderson can be reached at email@example.com